 Don’t Worry About a Sleep Mask

-The nice thing about Cracker Barrel is that most of their parking lots are much darker than your usual overnight spot, like Walmart.
-The designated RV and trailer parking is usually behind the restaurant, which keeps the light at a minimum.
+The nice thing about Cracker Barrel is that most of their parking lots, like Walmart, are much darker than your usual overnight spot.
+The designated RV and trailer parking is usually behind the restaurant, keeping the light minimal.

 Don’t Forget a Hot Breakfast on Your Way Out

-Whether you only stayed for a few hours or slept overnight, it’s always best practice to stop in and patronize the business itself if you stayed there for free.
+Whether you only stayed for a few hours or slept overnight, it’s always best practice to patronize the business if you stayed there for free.

-There’s nothing better than hitting the road with a full belly and cup of coffee, but it’s also a way of saying thank you to the establishment before you head off to your next destination.
+There’s nothing better than hitting the road with a full belly and cup of coffee, but it’s also a way of saying thank you to the establishment before heading to your next destination.

 Don’t Set Up Camp at Cracker Barrel